zafodtom/lastsong/README.md

 # Volumio 2 'Recently Added' playlist generator

-A Python script to be ran on a Volumio server to generate playlists consisting of recently added songs.
+A Python script to be ran on a Volumio 2 server that generates playlists consisting of recently added songs.

 This script generates a Volumio playlist to the folder `/data/playlist` from file added info in `/var/log/mpd.log`.
 The script automatically starts `mpc update` to update your Volumio library.